cosmos/ibc-go/docs/requirements/channel-upgradability-requirements.md

 Adding middleware on both sides of an existing channel, e.g. relayer incentivisation middleware, ICS 29, requires middleware to be added to both ends of a channel to incentivise the `recvPacket`, `acknowledgePacket` and `timeoutPacket`.

+### Governance-gated upgrades on both sides

+Governance-gated upgrades on chains A and B: chains A and B both gate the upgrade by a full chain governance or a DAO/technical committee via the groups module.

+#### Preconditions

+- The relayer can construct correct messages.
+- There exists a transfer channel between chain A and chain B, with channel ID `channel-0` on both ends.

+#### Postconditions

+- If channel upgrade handshake succeeds, then the channel has upgraded to the new parameters.
+- If the channel upgrade handshake fails, then the channel remains operational with the previous parameters.

+Normal flow:

+1. Governance proposal is submitted on chain A to upgrade port ID `transfer`, channel ID `channel-0`.
+2. Governance proposal is submitted on chain B to allow upgrade for port ID `transfer`, channel ID `channel-0`.
+3. Governance proposal passes on chain A and:
+    a. it allows port ID `transfer`, channel ID `channel-0` to be upgraded;
+    b. it executes `MsgChannelUpgradeInit` to upgrade channel version from `ics20-1` to `{"fee_version":"ics29-1","app_version":"ics20-1"}`.
+4. Governance proposal passes on chain B and upgrading port ID `transfer`, channel ID `channel-0` will be allowed.
+5. Relayer detects execution of `MsgChannelUpgradeInit` and submits `MsgChannelUpgradeTry` on chain B proposing to upgrade channel version to `{"fee_version":"ics29-1","app_version":"ics20-1"}`.
+6. Execution of `MsgChannelUpgradeTry` succeeds on chain B.
+7. Relayer detects execution of `MsgChannelUpgradeTry` and submits `MsgChannelUpgradeAck` on chain A.
+8. Execution of `MsgChannelUpgradeAck` succeeds on chain A.
+9. Chain A disallows port ID `transfer`, channel ID `channel-0` to be upgraded (now that upgrade has completed, then we can disallow future upgrades until approved again by governance).
+10. Relayer detects execution of `MsgChannelUpgradeAck` and submits `MsgChannelUpgradeConfirm` on chain A.
+11. Execution of `MsgChannelUpgradeConfirms` succeeds on chain B.
+12. Chain B disallows port ID `transfer`, channel ID `channel-0` to be upgraded (now that upgrade has completed, then we can disallow future upgrades until approved again by governance).

+Exception flows:

+##### Chain B has not approved upgrade yet

+Steps 1 to 3 of normal flow remain the same.

+4. Relayer detects execution of `MsgChannelUpgradeInit` and submits `MsgChannelUpgradeTry` on chain B proposing to upgrade channel version to `{"fee_version":"ics29-1","app_version":"ics20-1"}`.
+5. Execution of `MsgChannelUpgradeTry` fails on chain B since the upgrade is not approved.
+6. Relayer submits `MsgChannelUpgradeTimeout` on chain A.
+7. Execution of `MsgChannelUpgradeTimeout` on chain A succeeds and channel is restored to previous state.

+Question: Should both chains A and B disallow the upgrade now that it failed because of the timeout?
+That would mean that new proposals need to pass to attempt the upgrade again.

+##### Chain B submits proposal to initiate upgrade

+This is a crossing hellos scenario.
+Step 1 of normal flow remains the same.

+2. Governance proposal is submitted on chain B to upgrade port ID `transfer`, channel ID `channel-0`.
+3. Governance proposal passes on chain A and:
+    a. it allows port ID `transfer`, channel ID `channel-0` to be upgraded;
+    b. it executes `MsgChannelUpgradeInit` to upgrade channel version from `ics20-1` to `{"fee_version":"ics29-1","app_version":"ics20-1"}`.
+4. Governance proposal passes on chain B and:
+    a. it allows port ID `transfer`, channel ID `channel-0` to be upgraded;
+    b. it executes `MsgChannelUpgradeInit` to upgrade channel version from `ics20-1` to `{"fee_version":"ics29-1","app_version":"ics20-1"}`.
+5. Relayer detects execution of `MsgChannelUpgradeInit` on chain A and submits `MsgChannelUpgradeTry` on chain B proposing to upgrade channel version to `{"fee_version":"ics29-1","app_version":"ics20-1"}`.
+6. Chain B is already on `INITUPGRADE` state, so this a crossing hello.
+Execution of `MsgChannelUpgradeTry` succeeds on chain B.

+Steps 7 to 12 of normal flow remain the same.

+##### Upgrade attempt on chain B is initiated after timeout

+Step 1 to 2 of normal flow remain the same.

+3. Governance proposal passes on chain B and upgrading port ID `transfer`, channel ID `channel-0` will be allowed.
+4. Governance proposal passes on chain A and:
+    a. it allows port ID `transfer`, channel ID `channel-0` to be upgraded;
+    b. it executes `MsgChannelUpgradeInit` to upgrade channel version from `ics20-1` to `{"fee_version":"ics29-1","app_version":"ics20-1"}`.
+5. Relayer detects execution of `MsgChannelUpgradeInit` and submits `MsgChannelUpgradeTry` on chain B proposing to upgrade channel version to `{"fee_version":"ics29-1","app_version":"ics20-1"}`.
+6. Execution of `MsgChannelUpgradeTry` fails on chain B because chain B have moved on after the specified timeout.
+7. Relayer submits `MsgChannelUpgradeTimeout` on chain A.
+8. Execution of `MsgChannelUpgradeTimeout` on chain A succeeds and channel is restored to previous state.

+Question: Should both chains A and B disallow the upgrade now that it failed because of the timeout?
+That would mean that new proposals need to pass to attempt the upgrade again.

 # Functional requirements

 ## Assumptions and dependencies